-There are certain business activities in which an investment advisor representative can engage that present potential conflicts of interest.
-If applicable, additional disclosure relevant to your Advisor’s outside business activities are outlined below.
-Please note that these are potential conflicts of interest and it is your Advisor’s fiduciary duty to act in your best interest.
-If you have any questions about the disclosures please ask your Advisor as this is an opportunity to better understand your relationship and your Advisor’s activities.
+There are certain business activities in which a financial professional can engage that present potential conflicts of interest.
+If applicable, additional disclosure relevant to your Financial Professional’s outside business activities are outlined below.
+Please note that these are potential conflicts of interest and it is your Financial Professional’s fiduciary duty to act in your best interest.
+If you have any questions about the disclosures please ask your Financial Professional as this is an opportunity to better understand your relationship and your Financial Professional’s activities.

-Certain mutual fund companies, as outlined in the fund’s prospectus, pay 12b-1 fees.
+Investment advisory fees charged by CIRA are separate and distinct from the fees and expenses charged by investment company securities that are recommended to you.
+A description of these fees and expenses are available in each investment company’s security prospectus.
+While not an exhaustive list, an example of these fees and expenses are mutual fund sales loads and surrender charges, variable annuity fees and surrender charges and IRA and qualified retirement plan fees.
+In addition, certain mutual fund companies, as outlined in the fund ’s prospectus, pay 12b-1 fees.
 12b-1 fees are considered marketing or distribution fees and come from fund assets, therefore, indirectly from client assets.
 With your managed accounts, 12b-1 (marketing and distribution) fees and trail earned will be credited to your account at the clearing firm whenever possible.
-When 12b-1 fees and trails are received by your Advisor Representative in his/her capacity as Registered Representative of Cambridge, the investment advisory fee will be lowered, or offset by that amount.
+When 12b-1 fees and trails are received by your Financial Professional in his/her capacity as Registered Representative of Cambridge, the investment advisory fee will be lowered, or offset by that amount.

-Your Advisor is independently licensed to sell insurance and annuity products through various insurance companies.
-When acting in this capacity, your Advisor will receive commissions for selling insurance and annuity products.
-Clients can choose any independent insurance agent and insurance company to purchase insurance products and are not obligated to purchase insurance products through your Advisor.
+Your Financial Professional is independently licensed to sell insurance and annuity products through various insurance companies.
+When acting in this capacity, your Financial Professional will receive commissions for selling insurance and annuity products.
+Clients can choose any independent insurance agent and insurance company to purchase insurance products and are not obligated to purchase insurance products through your Financial Professional.
 Regardless of the insurance agent selected, the insurance agent or agency receives normal commissions from the sale.
 The receipt of compensation and other potential incentive benefits creates an incentive to recommend products to clients.
-At the time of any recommendations your Advisor will discuss the products, your needs and any compensation arrangements.
+At the time of any recommendations your Financial Professional will discuss the products, your needs and any compensation arrangements.

-Your Advisor’s investment advisory activities are supervised by Michael M. Delorme.
-Michael M. Delorme monitors the recommendations provided by your Advisor and any transactions that are executed in your advisory accounts.
-Supervision is conducted through electronic reporting as well as personal communications and visits with your Advisor.
+Your Financial Professional’s investment advisory activities are supervised by Michael M. Delorme.
+Michael M. Delorme monitors the recommendations provided by your Financial Professional and any transactions that are executed in your advisory accounts.
+Supervision is conducted through electronic reporting as well as personal communications and visits with your Financial Professional.